-- identified and talked about the risk of airborne silica dust exposure at the site to workers - written down the risk check for jobs that make silica dust - done air monitoring and written down the results - checked how well the control measures work - written down what you did for each control measure that the occupational hygienist said and why you did not do some of these if that is the case - made sure that cleaning policies and procedures are followed - see if the workplace is right for the work you do - Checked RPE and PPE you give, including how you choose them, how you fit test them, keep them, and look after filter changes - made sure that workers have had health checks, and you can see the health check reports.
+- identified and talked about the risk of silica dust exposure at the site to workers - written down the risk check for jobs that make silica dust - completed air monitoring and written down the results - · checked how well the control measures work - written down what you did for each control measure that the occupational hygienist said and why you did not do some of these if that is the case - made sure that cleaning policies and procedures are followed - see if the workplace is right for the work you do - checked respiratory protective equipment (RPE) and personal protective equipment (PPE) you give, including how you choose them, how you fit test them, keep them, and look after filter changes - made sure that workers have had health checks, and you can see the health check reports.

-You will find a list of things to do for silica dust at the end of this document.
-Use it to see if there is airborne silica dust risk in the workplace and if you have measures in place to protect workers from silica dust.
+You will find a list of things to do for silica dust at the end of this guidance note.
+Use it to see if there is silica dust risk in the workplace and if you have measures in place to protect workers from silica dust.
 You can check your workplace yourself with this list.